 - Wait until 100% complete the scanning process after that restart to take effect the changes and again check for updates.

 Run DISM Command

-If running SFC utility fails to fix corrupted system files, SFC scan results system file checker found corrupt files but was unable to fix them or Windows Resource Protection found corrupt files but was unable to fix some of them.
+If running SFC utility fails to fix corrupted system files, the SFC scan results system file checker found corrupt files but was unable to fix them or Windows Resource Protection found corrupt files but was unable to fix some of them.
 That cause you need to run the DISM command ( DISM stands for Deployment Image Servicing and Management and it’s a tool that can be used to repair and service Windows images. )